ddttom/doc2web/docs/architecture.md

 The doc2web application now features a robust, modular architecture that provides excellent maintainability while preserving all existing functionality.
 The refactoring into focused, single-responsibility modules makes the codebase much more approachable for developers while maintaining the same powerful conversion capabilities.

-The recent hanging margins implementation and header image extraction functionality (v1.3.1) demonstrate the benefits of this modular architecture:
+The recent hanging margins implementation, header image extraction functionality, and HTML formatting enhancement (v1.3.1) demonstrate the benefits of this modular architecture:

-- **Focused Changes**: Hanging indent fixes and image processing were implemented in specific modules without affecting other functionality
+- **Focused Changes**: Hanging indent fixes, image processing, and HTML formatting were implemented in specific modules without affecting other functionality
-- **Clear Separation**: TOC styling, numbering styles, text wrapping, and image positioning were enhanced independently
+- **Clear Separation**: TOC styling, numbering styles, text wrapping, image positioning, and HTML formatting were enhanced independently
 - **Maintainable Code**: Each module could be modified and tested in isolation
 - **Preserved Functionality**: All existing features remained intact while adding new capabilities